Prepare for leadership and service to the Church with an MACM.

 CORE + 4 = MACM with a Concentration

 1. Complete 45 hours of credits (27 core curriculum credits and 18 elective credits)

 2. Residency (on-campus) requirements vary.

-For a primarily online Master of Arts in Christian Ministries, students can earn a degree with as little as three weeks of on-campus intensive courses over a two-year program.
+For a primarily online Master of Arts in Christian Ministries, students can earn a degree with two weeks of on-campus intensive courses over a two-year program.

 Most United Methodist students must complete 1/3 of the degree in residency.
 A two-year program can be completed with five on-campus courses (15 credits), or two to three weeks on campus per year.

 For ordination requirements, please check with your denominational leadership.